Tennis-Speedy Swiatek destroys Riske to reach French Open third round

 "Just being focused and to put pressure on my opponent so I have the initiative at the start of the rallies.
 I'm getting better and better at it but I'm still not an expert."

-Next up for Swiatek is Danka Kovinic of Montenegro with the draw looking increasingly favourable for the Pole, following the early eliminations of defending champion Barbora Krejcikova, Tunisian sixth seed Ons Jabeur and Greek world number three Maria Sakkari.
+Next up for Swiatek is Danka Kovinic of Montenegro with the draw looking increasingly favourable for the Pole following early eliminations for holder Barbora Krejcikova, Tunisian sixth seed Ons Jabeur and Greek world number three Maria Sakkari.

 (Reporting by Julien Pretot; Editing by Toby Davis)